 Accessibility & Flexibility

 Master’s students attend courses full-time (9 credit hours) for four semesters of study.
-Course instruction is organized and delivered in a flexible hybrid format, which combines face-to-face classes with online learning.
-Students attend campus sessions three (3) times per semester.
-With the hybrid teaching model, graduate students must be highly motivated and recognize that the online learning portion of the learning process requires additional commitment, time, and work.
+Course instruction is organized and delivered in a 100% online format.
+Graduate students must be highly motivated and recognize that the online learning process requires additional commitment, time, and work.

 A capstone project and nursing residency are completed during the final semesters of study.
-The nursing residency consists of an educator or administrator track internship.
+The nursing residency consists of a Nurse Leader: Executive or Nurse Leader: Educator track internship.
 The residency experience requires a total of 85 contact (clock) hours, or approximately 6-7 hours per week.

 - Bachelor of Science in Nursing degree